wso2/docs-is/en/includes/guides/authorization/user-impersonation.md

 # User Impersonation

 User impersonation is a feature that allows an authorized user to act as another user.
+This may be useful in instances where an admin or a support personnel wishes to perform actions on behalf of a user without requiring the credentials of the user.

 This guide explains how you can implement user impersonation in {{product_name}}.